laravel/docs/dusk.md

 When running tests, Dusk will back-up your `.env` file and rename your Dusk environment to `.env`.
 Once the tests have completed, your `.env` file will be restored.

+> {note} If you are using Dusk-specific environment files, you should remember to add them to your `.gitignore`.

 <a name="creating-browsers"></a>
 ### Creating Browsers